Phytys/tao-analytics/README.md

 # TAO Analytics

 **TAO Analytics** is a production-grade analytics and intelligence dashboard for the Bittensor decentralized AI network.
-It provides real-time subnet metrics, market cap analytics, and deep insights, with a modern, responsive UI built using Flask and Dash.
+It provides real-time subnet metrics, market cap analytics, AI-powered subnet classification, and deep insights with a modern, responsive UI built using Flask and Dash.

 ---